 Depending on the nature of the offense, there's a range of punishment for malingering.
-If it can be proved that the accused person intentionally injured himself, or pretended to be injured, that's the baseline.
-If the acts happened during wartime or a hostile war zone, the punishments will be more severe.
+If it can be proven that the accused person intentionally injured himself, or pretended to be injured, that's the baseline.
+If the acts happened during wartime or a hostile war zone, the punishments are more severe.

-Feigning injury during wartime or in a hostile war zone will result in a dishonorable discharge, forfeiture of pay and a three-year confinement.
+Feigning injury during wartime or in a hostile war zone will result in a dishonorable discharge, forfeiture of pay, and three-year confinement.

-For intentionally injuring yourself, which can range from violently hurting yourself to starving yourself to get out of work, you can expect a dishonorable discharge, forfeiture of pay and a five-year confinement.
-And if you intentionally injure yourself during war or in a hostile zone, you'll be confined for 10 years, and be dishonorably discharged.
+For intentionally injuring yourself, which can range from violently hurting yourself to starving yourself to get out of work, you can expect a dishonorable discharge, forfeiture of pay, and five-year confinement.
+If you intentionally injure yourself during war or in a hostile zone, you'll be confined for ten years and be dishonorably discharged.